Note: We don't accept donations of any kind.

 An assessment of an individual’s capacity to handle instrumental activities of daily living is frequently one of several criteria used to determine whether or not that person can securely live in their own home going forward without help from others.

-• Capacity to oversee and manage finances
+7. Capacity to manage and oversee finances

 The Importance of Assistance with Activities of Daily Living (ADLs)